kflansburg/xshop/README.md

 		return heartbleed.main()
 	return 0
 ```

 Note that each container has an environment variable `CONTAINER_NAME` containing the name assigned to it in the docker-compose.yml file.
 This allows only executing code on one container and returning 0 for the rest.
 The results of the test are considered to be the OR of the return codes of the hooks run in each container, so every container not actually performing the exploit should return 0.

 The attacker container should be configured properly, but we need to set up the target to make sure the library is installed properly.
 Here we have several options: installing from a repository, installing from a Debian package, installing from source.
 I will discuss each.

+Note that the responsibilty of properly installing the library is left to the user.
+The Dockerfile in `containers/target/Dockerfile` contains sane defaults for performing this installation, familiarize yourself with what this does.

 #### Repository
 If the library and version to be tested is in a repository that is tracked by the container, it is easy to simply provide the information to APT and install this way.
 One of the goals of this project is to provide a repository of legacy versions prebuilt for debian:stable, #TODO link to list of libraries.

 Additionally if you wish to provide your own repo, say one produced by an xshop build project, you should modify the target Dockerfile to import your signing public key and add the repository to the sources list. #TODO more here.

+In the Dockerfile, notice that for `install_type==remote`, it simply tries to install from APT.

 #### Debian
-If you have a Debian package, you can simply create a folder `library-version` in the target build context and place the package inside.
+If you have a Debian package, include it in packages as listed above

+At build time, xshop copies this package directory in to the build context.
+In the Dockerfile it copies this into the container and the runs dpkg to install and apt to satisfy dependencies.

 #### Source
 If you have a source tarball, place it in the target build context.
 You will most likely have to modify the target Dockerfile to get this to compile, in the case of OpenSSL we must run `./config prefix=/usr` instead of `./Configure` and `make install_sw` intead of `make install`.
 Note that the Dockerfile shows the usage of the template system to select which commands to pass to Docker.
 Other variables available to you are `library` and `version`.
 You can use these variables to splice into commands (for instance the apt-get install used for repository install), or you can use them for additional if statement based control.
 An example of this would be modifying the commands for compilation for very old versions.

+At build time, xshop copies the tarball into the build context.
+The default Dockerfile copies this in and then attempts to install it with the default autotools install process.

 #### Running
 Next, to run a test.
 Here is my folder layout: